broberts23/broberts23/README.md

 - 🔭 I’m currently working on all things Infastructure as Code.

-- 📖 I recently passed the AI-102 (Designing and Implementing a Microsoft Azure AI Solutions) Exam and I’m currently studying studing for a Certified Kubernetes (CKA or CKAD) Exam. 🤞
+- 📖 I recently passed the Certified Kubernetes Administrator (CKA) *and* Developer (CKAD) Exam. 🥳 I'm not working towards any certifications at the moment.

 - 💬 Ask me about Azure IaC and integration testing.
 Interested to hear how others are tackling resource validation post deployment.